 Next is maintenance and support.
 The older the PBX the more it costs to maintain and support.
 Over time, components for the PBX become more and more rare, and rare means expensive.
 Over time, the knowledge and expertise becomes more rare as well.
 You either need to have someone on staff that is an expert in this thing or find and retain the expertise from a service provider.
 Either way, you pay a premium for retaining the expertise.

-Then there are the lines.
 The universal standard is ISDN.
 ISDN is expensive, especially when compared to SIP (I’ll come back to that).
 But it isn’t just the expense of ISDN.

 ISDN is largely inflexible

 Firstly, it relies on the equipment it is connected to, to make it work.
 Not all ISDN is created equal.
 There have been several variants over the years.
 Nowadays the standard is Euro ISDN, QSIG and some other regional variants.
 Go back a few years and you might have DASS or DPNSS.
 If you do have one of these legacy lines it means that if you ever want to change your PBX you need to be sure that the new system can cope with them.
 This might mean media converters (something else to go wrong), although in some cases, your telco might be able to upgrade your lines to a modern standard.

 Secondly, if you want to move anywhere, you might not be able to keep your numbers.
 I’ve seen cases where someone wanted to move to the other side of the road and were told that they couldn’t keep their numbers because they would be in a different part of the exchange.